-"Within international corporate and commercial banking, we were managing a book of somewhere in the range of about US\$78bn entering the pandemic," said Robert Williams, senior vice president, international corporate and commercial banking, Latin America and Caribbean, at Scotiabank.
+"Within international corporate and commercial banking, we were managing a book of somewhere in the range of about US\$78bn entering the pandemic," said Robert Williams, senior vice "We will be watching the issue of pension reform very carefully"

+president, international corporate and commercial banking, Latin America and Caribbean, at Scotiabank.
 "During the first two quarters of the pandemic, the book went from US\$78bn to about US\$88bn; it jumped up very quickly with corporate and commercial customers seeking liquidity as they had very little visibility as to what was coming up during the pandemic."